Enemy Mine (novella)

 "Enemy Mines first publication, in Isaac Asimov's Science Fiction Magazine, featured a cover by Vincent DiFate.

 "Enemy Mine" is a science fiction novella by American writer Barry B. Longyear.
 It was originally published in the September 1979 issue of Isaac Asimov's Science Fiction Magazine.
 The novella's plot concerns two soldiers, one human and one reptilian-like alien, who find themselves stranded together on a hostile planet.

 The story won the 1979 Nebula Award for Best Novella, as well as the 1980 Hugo Award for Best Novella, and was included by Longyear in his 1980 collection Manifest Destiny.
-It was followed by two sequels, "The Tomorrow Testament" and "The Last Enemy"; all three stories were included in Longyear's 1998 anthology The Enemy Papers (the version of "Enemy Mine" included in The Enemy Papers was labeled as "The Author's cut" and was significantly revised).
+It was followed by two sequels, "The Tomorrow Testament" and "The Last Enemy"; all three stories were included in Longyear's 1998 collection The Enemy Papers (the version of "Enemy Mine" included in The Enemy Papers was labeled as "The Author's cut" and was significantly revised).

 "Enemy Mine" was adapted into the 1985 film of the same name, directed by Wolfgang Petersen, starring Dennis Quaid and Louis Gossett Jr., and produced by 20th Century Fox.
 A novelization of the film was written by Longyear and David Gerrold and published that same year.